ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

   * Windows Defender Exploit Guard (WDEG) ‘exploit protection’ feature is enabled
   * Hardening of Windows 10 endpoints including application control in accordance with ACSC guidance
   * Attack Surface Reduction rules are enabled for Windows 10 and Office 365 in accordance with ACSC guidance
+  * Early Launch Antimalware (ELAM), Secure Boot and Trusted Boot are enabled as part of the Windows 10 SOE
   * Data transfer logs are retained

 #### Residual likelihood